nikitavoloboev/data/focusing/rules.md

 - Use one screen when coding.
 Much easier to context switch.
 - Don't listen to distracting music or sounds when trying to focus.
 Instead use [Noizio](http://noiz.io) or [Dark Noise](https://darknoise.app) and listen to Rain, Fire or similar sounds.
 Or have nothing playing at all.
 - Use noise canceling headphones if surroundings are too noisy.
 - Don't waste time.
 Step back and reflect on what I do.
+No wasting time viewing analytics or likes/retweets.
+Cut it out.
+Pure focus on creation/learning.
 - Build useful tools.
 Create art.
 - Think.